MKDale/ethics-frameworks/index.md

 ## Work in Progress

 These frameworks are open sourced and a work in progress.
 They assume an equal power dynmaic between different members of a digital product team and that they would be completed as a group, not by an individual.
-If you have feedback to share (either positive and constructive) you can [send me an email](mailto:hello@mkdaledesign.com) or [make a pull request](https://github.com/MKDale/ethics-frameworks).
+If you have feedback to share (either positive and constructive) you can [fill out this form](https://goo.gl/forms/1nywgV1Piv6uwO9L2) or [make a pull request](https://github.com/MKDale/ethics-frameworks).

 Thank you for your time and consideration.